 Celebrate Valentine’s Day with a walk through historic Oakland Cemetery — whether you’re coupled, single, or looking for a family-friendly outing.
 The “Love Stories of Oakland” tour has been a popular event in past years, for good reason.

-In 2021, the tours have very limited capacity, so you’ll want to buy your ticket quickly.
+In 2025, as always, the tours have limited capacity, so you’ll want to buy your ticket quickly — they sell out every year.

 As you stroll through Oakland Cemetery, a guide will recount some of the cemetery’s tales of everlasting love and point out the frequent symbols of undying devotion found on many of the stone markers.